Learn more about our Advertising Disclosure

 • Tulsa is considered to be safer than St. Louis with a safety index of 48.06 vs St. Louis’s 30.35.

-Other things to consider for your St. Louis vs. Tulsa move
+Other things to consider for your St. Louis to Tulsa move

 • Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

 • State licensing: In Oklahoma, in-state household goods movers are certified and licensed by the Oklahoma Corporation Commission (OCC).
-Ensure the company you choose is licensed to handle your move.
+Always verify licensing details before committing to a mover.

-• State regulator: You can verify a Oklahoma moving company's license by visiting the state's public utilities commission.
+• State regulator: You can verify a Oklahoma moving license and its status through the state’s public utilities commission.

-• Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opting for Released Value Protection is the most cost-effective choice since it comes at no extra expense.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
-With Released Value Protection, the mover's liability is limited to 60 cents per pound per article.
+With Released Value Protection, the mover’s liability is limited to 60 cents per pound per article.
 For example, if your mover were to lose or damage a set of fine china weighing 15 pounds, you would only be compensated $9 (60 cents x 15 pounds).
 If you require coverage for the full value of your items, it is advisable to discuss alternative options with the moving company or explore third-party insurance providers.

 Where to live in Tulsa